Virginia governor sets renewable energy goal: 100% by 2050

 RICHMOND, Va.
 (AP) — Gov. Ralph Northam has issued an executive order setting a goal for Virginia to produce 100% of its electricity from carbon-free sources by 2050.

-The order issued Tuesday says the goal will help address climate change, a challenge that “poses potentially devastating risk to Virginia.”
+The order announced Tuesday says the goal will help address climate change, a challenge that “poses potentially devastating risk to Virginia.”

 The order sets an intermediate goal of reaching 30% renewable energy by 2030.
 It also says the Commonwealth’s agencies and executive branch institutions will aim to procure at least 30 percent of their electricity from renewable resources by 2022.